OMODON-ETEMI/agile-project-management/SYSTEM_DESIGN.md

 creates a robust and extensible architecture suitable for enterprise-scale project management systems.

-The architecture is prepared to scale to millions of users with the addition of load balancin
+The architecture is prepared to scale to millions of users with the addition of load balancing